 - Assesses the effectiveness of various penalties imposed for nonviolent crimes.

 - Examines the incentives that lead to growing prison populations.

-- A one-to-two-page abstract of the project on behalf of your university, college, or other 501(c)(3) organization.
+- A one-to-two-page abstract of the project on behalf of your university, college, think tank, or other 501(c)(3) organization.
 The abstract should provide sufficient detail for reviewers to assess the nature and feasibility of the idea.

 - A CV or résumé.

 - A brief, itemized budget.

 - Final projects should be original, of academic journal quality, and must not have been previously published.